 \subsection{Word Overlaps distribution}

-Word overlap is important indication for modeling textual entailment as well as the identification of potential data bias.
+Word overlap is an important indication for modeling textual entailment as well as of potential data bias.
 Naturally, when pairing claims to evidence sentences, the word overlap ratio will be higher on average for claims with their supporting evidence.
-However, from generalisability perspective, relying on word-overlap, models will perform poorly to deal with complexity in the real world examples (typically antonymous examples and adversarial attacks).
+However, models relying on word-overlap will perform poorly when dealing with complexity in the real world examples (typically antonymous examples and adversarial attacks).
 In VITAMINC\cite{schuster2021get} and FEVER\cite{thorne2020evaluating} dataset, this bias is deliberately minimized in order to create challenging examples that require sentence-pair inference and cannot be solved by simple word matching techniques.
 Here, the word overlaps distribution per class in train and val set are presented in Table \ref{tab:train_wordoverlap}.
 The data distribution indicates that evidential premise data in Factify have clearly high word overlap ratio than other two categories of insufficient evidence.